-The 2020 Election Night Cheat Sheet
+Forget the Exit Polls, Watch Florida, Ignore Pennsylvania

 What to ignore: Pennsylvania

-I know FiveThirtyEight is projecting it to be the tipping-point state.
-I know a Trump upset here would massively improve his chances.
+I know that FiveThirtyEight is projecting it to be the tipping-point state.
+I know that a Trump upset here would massively improve his chances.
 But don’t expect a clear picture of the state’s outcome on Election Night.
 Although about half the state is expected to vote absentee, Pennsylvania could not begin processing ballots before today.
 Some counties don’t believe they’ll be finished until at least the end of the week.
 Since Election Day votes will be counted first, we are likely to see a “red mirage” in the state, as Trump goes up early on Election Day, only to have his lead eroded by Democratic-leaning mail-in ballots that are counted during the week.

 9 p.m.
 ET